Pancetta, Leek & Asparagus Risotto

 Step 4: Cooking the Risotto

 Once the wine has evaporated, slowly add the hot liquid cup by cup.
-Stir often to coax the starches out of the rice.
+Stir often to draw the starches out of the rice.
 Adjust the heat so the liquid is always gently boiling.
 Once the liquid has been absorbed, then and only then, add the next cup.
 Stir frequently.

 Continue to add liquid and cook the risotto until it reaches the al dente stage (or until it is done to your liking).
 Start tasting the rice for doneness around the 15 minute mark.